Choosing a College: Weighing the Return on Education

 The Smith Family is lucky.
 They can afford to pay $180,000 over four years.
 It will be a serious stretch, but they can make it happen.

-To reframe the conversation, we ask them, what if instead of investing all of that money in education at College B, you took that extra $100,000 and invested it in from now until their child’s retirement 45 years from now?
+To reframe the conversation, we ask them, what if instead of investing all of that money in education at College B, you took that extra $100,000 and invested it from now until their child’s retirement in 45 years?
 Growing at 7%, they would have over $2 million.
 Growing at 8%, they would have over $3 million!

 Simple Savings Calculator from Nerdwallet